yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/install-yugabyte-platform/install-software/installer.md

 ### Migration and high availability

-If you have [high availability](../../../administer-yugabyte-platform/high-availability/) (HA) configured, you need to upgrade the active and standby instances if they are running older versions of YBA.
+If you have YBA [high availability](../../../administer-yugabyte-platform/high-availability/) (HA) configured, you need to upgrade the active and standby YBA instances if they are running older versions of YBA.
 In addition, you need to finish migration on both the active and standby instances for failover to be re-enabled.

 If Replicated is using HTTPS, migrate as follows: